YuyaoHuang330/SWORD/README.md

 `site_tolerance`:

-Determine if two sites are at the same position, in which case they will be combined to a single disordered site, defalut as 1e-4.
+Determine if two sites are at the same position, in which case they will be merged to a single disordered site, defalut as `1e-4`.
 For example: If the distance between two sites ≤ site_tolerance, the sites are regarded as in the same position.

 `vac_tolerance:`

-Determine if vacancy component exist for each single/multi-occupancy site, in which case the ‘VAC’ will present in the final disorder label, defalut as 1e-2.
-For example: f 1.0 - (sum of occupancy) ≥ vac_tolerance, the site are regarded as containing vacancy.
+Determine if vacancy exists for each single/multi-occupancy site, in which case the ‘VAC’ will present in the final disorder label, defalut as `1e-2`.
+For example, if 1.0 - (sum of occupancy) ≥ vac_tolerance, the site are regarded as containing vacancy.
 Otherwise, the vacancy component will be ignored (e.g occ_sum = 1.0-0.995 = 0.05 ≤ 0.01, the vacancy component will be ignored and not recorded in disorder label).

 `occ_tolerance`: